 Homeground hostel offers accommodation to homeless young people between the ages of 16 to 21.
 Each resident will receive support via a key worker according to their individual needs, with the aim of supporting young people to engage with education and employment and move on to stable accommodation.

 This service provides family style accommodation to homeless young people and operates in 7 boroughs across Merseyside and North Wales.
 Young people are accommodated with registered ‘Householders’ in their homes, they will have their own room and share the kitchen and bathroom facilities.
 This is an alternative to living in a hostel.
 Each young person will receive support from their Householder and a support worker.

-The AIMS team will support young people aged 16-21 (extendable to 24 year olds) who are with leaving care services or who have experience of the care system.
+The AIMS (Accommodation, Intense Mentoring, Skills) team supports young people aged 16-21 (extendable to 24 year olds) who are with leaving care services or who have experience of the care system.
 The team is made up of Trans-Disciplinary workers with experience in multiple fields who can take a flexible approach to meet changing needs and who have knowledge of the client group and the wider community.

 Plas Bellin Hall offers temporary supported accommodation for up to 23 families.
 Plas Bellin is staffed 24 hours a day, 7 days a week.

 The support team, which consists of coordinators and support workers are responsible for providing coordinated support-including multi-agency working, to assist each service user in achieving outcomes identified from their individual support plans.